What's New in LiteLLM 1.93.0-dev.1

 metadata Custom metadata passed at call time

 Query this to build a cost dashboard.
 Track spend by user (team) to allocate AI costs back to product teams.
 This is essential for FinOps reporting and for detecting runaway experiments.
+For teams that want the broader pattern — the cost-by-workflow view that maps LiteLLM token usage to a feature surface and surfaces where the spend is actually coming from — the token cost by workflow guide walks through the labeling, slicing, and alerting that turns per-team attribution into actionable chargeback.

 6. Cache Hit Rate